Six primary strategies span Victoria University of Wellington’s strategic plan and will guide its vision.

-Victoria University will foster an academic emphasis in keeping with its vision, mission and academic strengths and that draws upon its position as New Zealand’s globally ranked capital city university.
+Victoria University of Wellington will foster an academic emphasis in keeping with its vision, mission and academic strengths and that draws upon its position as New Zealand’s globally ranked capital city university.
 The academic emphasis of the University will be defined by the multidisciplinary themes outlined below, underpinned by excellent, fundamental, disciplinary-based research.
-These themes will promote an outlook that goes beyond disciplinary, school, faculty and other traditional boundaries, and will frame and develop Victoria’s distinctive teaching, research and public engagement endeavours.
-They will contribute to local, national and global challenges, with a particular emphasis on Wellington, New Zealand and the wider Asia-Pacific region.
+These themes will promote an outlook that goes beyond disciplinary, school, faculty and other traditional boundaries, and will frame and develop the University's distinctive teaching, research and public engagement endeavours.
+They will contribute to local, national and global challenges, with a particular emphasis on Wellington, New Zealand and the wider Asia–Pacific region.

 - Advancing better government

 - Spearheading our digital futures

 - Enabling our Asia–Pacific trading nation

 - Enhancing the resilience and sustainability of our natural heritage and capital

 - Improving health and wellbeing in our communities

 - Enriching national culture, civil society and global citizenship.